mteam88/mteam88/README.md

 Student Developer
 -----------------

 Love to learn.
-Excellent at Python, not excellent at rust.
-If you like Windows more than Linux, delete your computer.
-Now.
+Please hire me as an intern at a blockchain company.
+I aslo do freelancing for MEV and blockchain.

 * 🌍  I'm based in USA, EST
-* 🧠  I'm learning rust
+* 🧠  Rust
-* 🤝  I'm open to collaborating on Anything
+* 🤝  I'm open to collaborating on **Anything**
+* ❗  Definitely going to start a company one day
 * ⚡  "An open book is an open mind, but an open mind opens books."

 ### Skills